epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 > This pangram includes all the letters of the Spanish alphabet, including "ñ".
 > </details>

-It identifies that the phrase is indeed missing an Ñ,<span class="sidenote-number" /><span class="sidenote"> Even though it's also missing many other letters.
+It identifies that the phrase is indeed missing an Ñ,<span sidenote> Even though it's also missing many other letters.
 But, to be fair, programmers routinely forget about non-ASCII characters too.
 So ChatGPT might even be emulating that frequent mistake, honoring a tradition learned from an English-centric corpus.</span> and it manages to quote a correct well-known pangram.
 Yay!

 Then i ask it to come up with a novel pangram: